dbt-labs/dbt-styleguide/README.md

 For basic usage, it's recommended to consume assets from the `dist` directory.
 See the [example/index.html](example/index.html) for example HTML markup.

-If you'd like to customize the styleguide in your project or tree-shake unused styles, we've done so with webpack in dbt-cloud.
-It's suggested you reference that project for this approach.
+If you'd like to customize the styleguide in your project or tree-shake unused styles, it's possible to do so with webpack.

-## Roadmap

-TODO

 ## Contributing

-If you aren't a Fishtown Analytics employee, can you reach out to us before you make a contribution?
-We recommend doing so in our [Slack community](https://community.getdbt.com/).

-For internal contribution (Fishtown Analytics employees), follow Fishtown Analytics internal communication and contribution standards.

 Use npm to install JS packages.